 The Della Terra Mountain Chateau is a luxury boutique inn and wedding venue that sits on 14 pristine acres just outside the national park.
 You’ll enjoy the natural surroundings as well as the architecture of the impressive building, with each guest room features a unique theme.
 You can choose from several bed & breakfasts as well, including the Taharaa Mountain Lodge, with an incredible great room boasting 30-foot floor to ceiling windows, and the Estes Park Bed & Breakfast, located right in town and walkable to shopping and dining.
 Find all lodging options in Estes Park here.

 Can we all agree that whiskey tastes best in the winter?
 Estes Park is home to its own distillery as well as a whiskey bar to help you find just the right post-adventure drink.
 The Stanley’s Cascades Restaurant ranks among one of the best-stocked whiskey bars in Colorado, with around 1,200 varieties of rich brown liquor hailing from the Rockies to Scotland and Japan.
-Situated across the street from Lake Estes, Elkins Distilling crafts its own locally sourced whiskeys as well as a delightful spiced apple liqueur.
-If you're more of a beer person, Rock Cut, Lumpy Ridge and Estes Park Breweries are all brewing their own local beers.
+Situated downtown, Elkins Distilling crafts its own locally sourced whiskeys as well as a delightful spiced apple liqueur.
+If you're more of a beer person, Rock Cut, Lumpy Ridge, Avant Garde and Estes Park Breweries are all brewing their own local beers.

 It’s easy to lose sight of a place’s color and character when you’re surrounded by the constant whir of chairlifts and snowmaking equipment, as can be the case at a large ski resort.
 Estes Park, the most picturesque of mountain towns, is, in fact, the genuine experience both inside and out.
 For more than 100 years, people have come to this part of Colorado for the crisp mountain air and access to incredible outdoor activities.
 None of that has changed.
 You’ll also find shops and galleries that celebrate this natural gem—no chain stores here.
 These are independently owned businesses, many of them located in buildings with rustic timber framing that dates back to Estes Park’s homesteading era.